hyperstack-org/todo-compare/README.md

 └── views ...
 ```

-If you look you will see we have also added a `components-react-comparison` and `components-vue-comparison` directory in the Hyperstack directory.
-These are ignored by the application.

 In addition to the `app` directory you will see the usual Rails `config` directory and `db` directories, which we can ignore as they are all setup for us with good working defaults.

 You will also see a `spec` directory which is where specs are placed.
 Specifically there is one spec file called `todo_spec.rb`.

+#### Comparing to Vue and React

+At the top level you will find a `comparisons` directory with the Vue and React versions of the application.

 #### Installing and Running